aonontojahan/CP-Practice-Hub/README.md

 - Master data structures and algorithms.
 - Write optimized and readable code.
 - Prepare for coding competitions and technical interviews.
-- Track learning progress in a structured manner
+- Track learning progress in a structured manner.

 ---